asinghvi17/EHTDimensionalData.jl/README.md

 ## Usage
-As EHTDimensionalData.jl will reexport all features exporeted from DimesinalData.jl along with custom mehods, you will need to import only EHTDimensionalData.jl.
+As EHTDimensionalData.jl will reexport all features exported from DimesionalData.jl along with custom methods, you will only need to import EHTDimensionalData.jl.

 ```julia
 using EHTDimensionalData
 ```

-If you need to import both DimensionalData.jl and EHTDimensionalData.jl for some reasons, please `import` or using only specific functions to avoid conflicts.
+If you need to import both DimensionalData.jl and EHTDimensionalData.jl for some reason, please `import` or `using` only specific functions to avoid conflicts.

 ## Acknowledgements
-The development of this package has been finantially supported by the following programs.
+The development of this package has been financially supported by the following programs.
 - [AST-2107681](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2107681), National Science Foundation, USA: v0.1.1 - present
 - [AST-2034306](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2034306), National Science Foundation, USA: v0.1.1 - present
 - [OMA-2029670](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2029670), National Science Foundation, USA: v0.1.1 - present